jonathancaleb/enoflow/src/content/legal/privacy.md

 ## 1. Introduction

-Noodle Run LTD ("Noodle") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and share information about you when you use our website at [https://noodle.run](https://noodle.run)
+Enoflow Run LTD ("Enoflow") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and share information about you when you use our website at [https://Enoflow.run](https://Enoflow.run)

 ## 2. Information We Collect